Have you read that new book yet everybody is talking about?

 Walking sounds boring.
 This book explains that that is not at all the case.
 A daily walk will help you finish your PhD!

 Elizabeth Gilbert will inspire you to be more creative, something that is not always easy in our day to day life but very necessary for your PhD.
 Working on your PhD is a creative process.

 Meik Wiking is the author of Hygge, CEO of the Happiness Research Institute in Copenhagen.
-Wiking uses research to define happiness, but also explains the Danish word of Hygge and its meaning.
-I think everybody can learn a lot of Hygge.
+Wiking uses research to define happiness but also explains the Danish word of Hygge and its meaning.
+I think everybody can learn a lot about Hygge.

 This is a book intended for women, but I am convinced men could be inspired as well.
 It will be of interest to you if you suffer from imposter syndrome or perfectionism.
 I am sure almost every PhD student encounters one or the other at a certain stage…..

 A rather depressing title: reasons to stay alive.
 It is actually a joyful book about depression and going through hard times.
 I can really recommend it when you are experiencing difficult times at the moment.

 Many people have the impression that humankind is evil.
 Rutger Bregman sheds a different light on us humans.
 How do you perceive the world?

 Would be great if you let me know which books inspire and motivate you?
 Send me an email to inspire other PhD students.